 Gogo releases a massive suite of connectivity solutions that take IFEC performance to incredible new levels: Gogo 2Ku hits 100+ Mbps during test flights, Gogo Biz 4G launches enabling inflight streaming for the first time in history, Gogo announces plans for “Next Gen” network (ultimately Gogo 5G), and Gogo creates business aviation’s first and only software-driven connectivity platform: Gogo AVANCE.

 Gogo announces it will build aviation’s first and only 5G ATG network.
-Gogo 5G is on track to launch in 2022 and will deliver unparalleled inflight internet speeds.
+Gogo 5G is on track to complete its network build in 2022 and will deliver unparalleled inflight internet speeds.

 Gogo completes the sale of its Commercial Aviation division to Intelsat for $400 million.
 The company returns to its roots and exclusively serves business aviation connectivity.

 Gogo AVANCE is the fastest adopted connectivity system in history: reaching 750,000 business aviation flights and 2,300 systems installed since launch.

 Gogo 5G signs Jet Edge as its launch customer and Duncan Aviation partners on a comprehensive 5G STC portfolio.